ROSS-org/ROSS/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Document the feature on the blog (See the [Contributing guide](https://github.com/carothersc/ROSS/blob/gh-pages/CONTRIBUTING.md) in the gh-pages branch).
   Include a link to your blog post in the Pull Request.
+- [ ] Builds should cleanly compile with -Wall and -Wextra.
 - [ ] One or more TravisCI tests should be created (and they should pass)
 - [ ] Through the TravisCI tests, coverage should increase
 - [ ] Test with CODES to ensure everything continues to work